mixer04/ExchangeRateApp/README.md

 ## Usage

-First, sign up for a free API key from ExchangeRate-API (https://www.exchangerate-api.com/).

-Paste your API key into it.
+In a  file named `api_key.txt` in the same directory as your Python script, add your ExchangeRate-API key.

-Now, you can run the app:
+Now, you can run the application using the following command:

 ```bash
 python exchange.py
 ```

-The app will prompt you to enter the base currency, target currency, and the amount to convert.
+The application will prompt you to enter the base currency, target currency, and the amount to convert.
 It will then display the exchange rate for the given amount.

 ## API Key

-The API key is stored in a separate file (`api_key.txt`) to avoid exposing it in the code.
-This file should be in the root directory of the project.

-Enjoy!
+To use the ExchangeRate-API, you need to sign up for a free account at https://www.exchangerate-api.com/.
+Once you have signed up, you will receive an API key.

+## Error Handling

+The application includes basic error handling for invalid API keys and network issues.
+If the API is not working or the API key is invalid, the application will display an appropriate error message.